Your child isn’t alone. According to the Asthma and Allergy Foundation of America, 5.6 million children in the United States have food allergies.

 Your child deserves a fair recovery for the significant pain and suffering caused by daycare negligence, and your family shouldn’t have to pay for medical bills or bear the burden of your lost income as you care for your child.

 Instead, call our experienced daycare neglect and injury lawyers today.
-We want to help your family make a fair and full recovery for your child’s injury that never should have happened.
+We want to help your family make a fair and full recovery from your child’s injury that never should have happened.